-The company uses an asset light business model by operating a 3rd party app that allows passengers to book short distance helicopter flights throughout the United States.
+The company uses an asset-light business model by operating a 3rd party app that allows passengers to book short-distance helicopter flights throughout the United States.

 Think Uber for helicopters.

-Blade turns a 2 hour drive in NYC into a 5 minute helicopter flight using the Blade app.
+Blade turns a 2-hour drive in NYC into a 5-minute helicopter flight using the Blade app.

 Blade founder and CEO Rob Wiesenthal spent several years working for Sony and Warner Bros Music Group before founding Blade in 2014.
 He believes that the next EV battle will happen in the air.

-BLDE stock currently trades at just $8 with a $825 million valuation so there is a lot of upside for Blade in the future.
+BLDE stock currently trades at just $4 with a $400 million valuation so there is a lot of upside for Blade in the future.

 Archer plans to generate over $1 billion in revenue by 2025 with a goal of hitting over $12 billion in annual revenue by 2030.

-I believe ACIC stock has at least 5 to 10x upside in the next few years because most investors are ignoring eVTOL stocks like Archer.
-You can buy ACIC stock at around $10, which means the only direction is up as long as Archer produces aircrafts and hit revenue targets.
+I believe ACIC stock has at least a 5 to 10x upside in the next few years because most investors are ignoring eVTOL stocks like Archer.
+You can buy ACIC stock at around $5, which means the only direction is up as long as Archer produces aircrafts and hit revenue targets.

 In order to compete in eVTOL market, Joby acquired Uber Elevate to further beef up its air taxi business and prepare for robust growth in the next few years.
 In return, Uber boosted its take in Joby Aviation to $125 million, which will give Uber a portion of the newly formed company once the SPAC merger is complete.

-Right now, Joby isn’t generating much revenue and many investors may scoff at the $6 billion valuation.
+Right now, Joby isn’t generating much revenue and many investors may scoff at the $4 billion valuation.
 That’s understandable but Joby has plans to scale revenue quickly to address the growing need for urban air travel to reduce traffic jams and gridlock.

 Joby projects to generate revenue in 2024 with a goal to hit $20 billion in annual revenue by 2030.